jackos/gobook/README.md

 - If you terminate the gokernel task, the next time you execute a cell it will start again.
 This can be used to restart the kernel
 - On first execution it will check for gokernel updates with `go get` and install latest if required
 - The kernel will be installed to `$GOPATH/bin/gokernel`, delete it to force a reinstall
-- Code completion and full langauage server features are coming, but for now the generated `tmp/main.go` works with gopls
+- Code completion and full langauage server features are coming, but for now only the generated `tmp/main.go` works with gopls
 - Keyboard shortcuts are located in File > Preferences > Keyboard Shortcuts.
 Type in 'Notebook:' to see everything available.

 ## Output Examples